 For SMB 3.0 shares used as storage for Hyper-V

-Starting from version 16.5 released in May 2016, it is possible to back up and restore Hyper-V machines that have some or all their virtual disks on an SMB 3.0 share.
+Starting from Backup Manager version 16.5, it is possible to back up and restore Hyper-V machines that have some or all of their virtual disks on an SMB 3.0 share.

-Please make sure you meet the following conditions before you start backing up such a virtual machine.
+The following conditions must be met before you start backing up such a virtual machine.

 - The Hyper-V host and the SMB3 server must belong to the same Active Directory domain

-- The network share on the SMB3 server must be created with the "Applications" profile (under Select Profile, select SMB Share — Applications): View Microsoft instructions
+- The network share on the SMB3 server must be created with the "Applications" profile (under Select Profile, select SMB Share — Applications

 Increasing backup speed (optional)